Medicare Part D - Things to Know Before Signing Up

 The following is a list of things all Medicare beneficiaries should know before signing up for Medicare Part D Prescription Drug Plan (PDP):

 - Participation in the Medicare Part D program is voluntary.

-- You can continue with the SeniorCare program, which is Wisconsin's drug assistance program.
+- You can enroll in or continue with the SeniorCare program, which is Wisconsin's drug assistance program.
 Your annual income determines the level of SeniorCare coverage, such as deductibles and copays.
 SeniorCare is considered creditable coverage because it is expected to pay as much as Medicare prescription drug coverage.
 Information is available on SeniorCare's Web site, www.dhs.wisconsin.gov/seniorcare, or by contacting SeniorCare at 1-800-658-2038.